 Stress and anxiety are emotional experiences felt when a person is trying to avoid something in their world.
 Don’t wake up dreading going to work and call in sick to avoid workload pressures or responsibilities, this is not a mental health day.

-This type of response can easily become habit and become your “go to” response to avoid stress and anxiety at work.
+This type of response can easily become a habit and become your “go-to” response to avoid stress and anxiety at work.